Napoleonic Russian Soldier (1803-1808)640

 UNITED BRICKS PRINTED FIGURES

 United Bricks custom printed collectable minifigures are printed on genuine brand new LEGO parts using a high quality UV printing method.
 They make the perfect gift or addition to a collection, and are a great way to learn history through building and creating scenes.
-The American Civil War Union Minifigure features a fully printed 360 torso and legs, along with a printed head.
-It also comes with a Kepi and Brickarms caplock musket.
+This Minifigure features a fully printed 360 torso and legs, along with a printed head.
+It also comes with a shako and Brickarms caplock musket with bayonet.

 This product is not a toy.
 Not intended for use by persons 14 years of age or younger.